williambdean/conjugate/paper/paper.md

 Many real-world and educational Bayesian inference tasks benefit from the simplicity and tractability of conjugate models.
-However, tooling for these models in Python has lagged behind full-featured—and often heavyweight—probabilistic frameworks. `conjugate-models` fills this gap for users seeking:
+However, tooling for these models in Python has lagged behind full-featured—and often complex—probabilistic frameworks. `conjugate-models` fills this gap for users seeking:
 - A composable API that interoperates smoothly with scientific Python libraries (numpy, pandas, polars, matplotlib, and others)
 - Minimal cognitive overhead and easy expression of classic Bayesian updates